sc0210/2023Summer_Metaheuristic/document/TS.md

-# Hill Climbing
+# Tabu Search

 ## Overview

-Hill Climbing, modify the selection of picking neighbor solution by adding slightly movement compared to the current solution, in order to gain the optimal solution.
+Tabu Search, introduce the idea of tabu-list that reduce picking repeat solution in every iterations, in order to gain the optimal solution.

 - pros:
-    1. Time efficient
+    1. Reach more soluiton diversity
+    2. Avoid continuously searching same solution

 - cons:
     1. Might caught into local optimal
+    2. Tabulist size varies to different question

 ## Pseduocode